opencv/opencv/modules/core/doc/basic_structures.rst

 .. cpp:function:: Mat Mat::operator()( const Ranges* ranges ) const

-    Extracts a rectangular submatrix
+    Extracts a rectangular submatrix.

     :param rowRange: The start and the end row of the extracted submatrix.
 The upper boundary is not included.
-To select all the rows, use  ``Range::all()``     :param colRange: The start and the end column of the extracted submatrix.
+To select all the rows, use `Range::all()``.

+	:param colRange: The start and the end column of the extracted submatrix.
 The upper boundary is not included.
-To select all the columns, use  ``Range::all()``     :param roi: The extracted submatrix specified as a rectangle
+To select all the columns, use  ``Range::all()`` .

+	:param roi: The extracted submatrix specified as a rectangle.

-    :param ranges: The array of selected ranges along each array dimension
+    :param ranges: The array of selected ranges along each array dimension.

 The operators make a new header for the specified sub-array of ``*this`` .
-They are the most generalized forms of :func:`Mat::row`,:func:`Mat::col`,:func:`Mat::rowRange` and :func:`Mat::colRange` .
+They are the most generalized forms of :func:`Mat::row`,:func:`Mat::col`,:func:`Mat::rowRange`, and :func:`Mat::colRange` .
 For example, ``A(Range(0, 10), Range::all())`` is equivalent to ``A.rowRange(0, 10)`` .
-Similarly to all of the above, the operators are O(1) operations, i.e. no matrix data is copied.
+Similarly to all of the above, the operators are O(1) operations, that is, no matrix data is copied.

 .. index:: Mat::operator CvMat